rogererens/git-deploy/README.md

 git-deploy
 ==========

-This project is based on the original implementation located at: https://github.com/git-deploy/git-deploy

-We would like to thank the following people for their hard work and contributions to the original work:
-@avar, @demerphq, @atomicstack, @b10m, @kristov, @mfjordvald, @rgs, @gugod, @ojacobson, @moltar, @dgryski and @guest20

 It is a tool to manage using git as a deployment management tool implemented in Python and utilizing the dulwich [1] project for native git functionality in Python.